ACCESS-NRI/access-output-data-specifications/README.md

 | variable_id            | A list of short variable names, separated by commas, for the data variable/s that appear in this file.
 These names should match the netCDF variable names.          | string | <ul><li>huss</li><li>uas,vas</li></ul>                       |                                                                                                                                                                                                  | No         |

 ## Variable Attributes
+Variable attributes provide information on the data variable such as the units used, standard_name, or cell_methods used to generate the data.
+In netCDF files there can be multiple coordinate variables such as `time`, `latitude`, and `time_bnds` and the main output field variable of which there should be only one.
+Where possible variables and their attributes should follow CF-v1.11 conventions.
 | Title         | Description                                                                                                                                                                  | Type   | Examples                                                                                                                           |
 |---------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------|------------------------------------------------------------------------------------------------------------------------------------|
 | _FillValue    | Value assigned to portions of the variable fields that are "missing".                                                                                                        | number | <ul><li>-2147483647</li><li>-9999</li></ul>                                                                                        |